JavaScript is required

 Last updated: October 9, 2024

-"Yes" is one of the first things you'll learn in any language.
-Thankfully, it's pretty easy to say in Japanese.
+"Yes" is one of the first things you'll learn in any language, so it's naturally a solid first step if you're looking to learn Japanese.

 ~